Gum Disease

 Here are the typical steps involved in treating advanced periodontitis:

-• Scaling and Root Planning: The first step in treating advanced periodontitis is a deep cleaning procedure known as scaling and root planing.
-This procedure involves removing the plaque and tartar from the teeth and below the gum line.
-The dentist or periodontist will use special instruments to remove the buildup of bacteria and smooth out the root surfaces to prevent further bacterial growth.
+• Scaling and Root Planing: The first step in treating advanced periodontitis is a deep cleaning called scaling and root planing.
+This removes plaque and tartar from teeth and below the gum line using special instruments.

-• Antibiotic Therapy: Antibiotics may be prescribed in conjunction with other treatments to help eliminate the bacteria that are causing the infection.
-Antibiotics can be taken orally or applied directly to the gums.
+• Antibiotic Therapy: To help eliminate infection-causing bacteria, antibiotics may be prescribed alongside other treatments, either orally or applied directly to the gums.

-• Ongoing Maintenance: After the initial treatment, patients will need to follow a strict oral hygiene regimen to prevent further damage to the gums and bone.
-This may include regular dental checkups, daily brushing and flossing, and the use of special mouthwashes or other products to promote gum health.
+• Ongoing Maintenance: After initial treatment, A strict oral hygiene routine is essential.
+This includes regular dental checkups, daily brushing and flossing, and using special mouthwashes.

 Get Started with a Check-Up & Clean

-Regular dental check-ups and cleans are essential for maintaining healthy teeth and gums and preventing gum disease.
+Regular dental check-ups and cleans are essential for keeping your teeth and gums healthy and preventing gum disease.

-Please contact an Amazing Smiles Dental Clinic near you if you have any questions regarding what your private health may cover.
+Contact an Amazing Smiles Dental Clinic near you for questions about your coverage.

 • Advanced or severe periodontal disease

-Whether you need a crown or a dental implant after root canal therapy depends on several factors, including the condition of your tooth, the location of the tooth, and your overall dental health.
+Whether you need a crown or a dental implant after a root canal depends on the condition and location of your tooth, along with your overall dental health.
+After a root canal, the tooth may be weakened and more prone to fractures, often requiring a crown to protect it and restore its strength and appearance.

-A dental implant involves the placement of an artificial tooth root into the jawbone, followed by a dental crown or other restoration.
+If the tooth’s damage is severe and a crown isn’t sufficient, a dental implant may be necessary.
+This involves placing an artificial tooth root into the jawbone, followed by a crown or other restoration.

 We accept all major health funds